We love digital

 In the year 2000, only 22.5 million Chinese people had access to the Internet, this translate to an Internet penetration rate of a measly 1.7%, but just 5 years later in 2005 this has already grown by an astonishing 357% to over 103 million people – that’s a 7.7% penetration rate.
-The graph below shows the growth of Internet usage from 2000 to 2011.

 By the year 2011, the number of Chinese Internet users has grown to an astonishing 513 million (still at only 38% penetration).
 This is now over double the amount of users in the US at 250 million, who still have a very high penetration rate of 78%.
 In contrast, the UK has only 51 million Internet users, but have the highest penetration rate of 82.5%.
 That means in China, there’s still room to grow.